 One attempts to rejoin an ancient knowledge lineage from which one was earlier ejected.

 There may be also something exotic or customarily inappropriate in the family history (perhaps an illegitimate birth, perhaps several generations back) which alters the conventional flow of lineage knowledge, providing both opportunity for advancement and disruption of secure transmission in the astral line.

 Rahu strives with Passion to obtain the Privileges accorded to Treasury-Holders and Knowledge-Bearers

 Trinity College Library in Dublin, Eire

-The privilege-seeking ambitions of Professor Rahu teaching in classroom-2 express via treasuries of financial wealthand lineage knowledge.
+The privilege-seeking ambitions of Professor Rahu teaching in classroom-2 express via treasuries of treasuries and lineage knowledge.

 Professor Rahu teaching in classroom-2 is overinvested in knowledge of language and history; eyes and voice; libraries and collections; warehousing, banking, and storage of ideas and things.

 Unless curtailed by lawful Shani, the presence of Professor Rahu in bhava-2 indicates potentially instrumental, expedient, camouflaged or fraudulent speech and song.